Hassan Rouhani: Personal life

-Rouhani married his cousin, Sahebeh Erabi, who is six years younger, when he was around 20 years old and has four children (one son and three daughters).
+Rouhani married his cousin, Sahebeh Erabi, who was 14 years old, when he was around 20 years old and has four children (one son and three daughters).
 Rouhani's wife changed her last name from "Еrabi" (عربی) to "Rouhani" some time after marriage.
 Born in 1954, she is not politically active.
 The Guardian and the Financial Times reported that Rouhani also had a fifth child, a son who died in unknown circumstances.
 Based on a comment by journalist Alireza Nourizadeh, some sources reported that he committed suicide "in protest of his father's close connection with Supreme Leader Ali Khamenei".
 This claim, apparently originating from Nourizadeh's report in the Saudi-owned newspaper Asharq Al-Awsat, included the following text which allegedly came from the son's suicide note: "I hate your government, your lies, your corruption, your religion, your double standard and your hypocrisy...I was forced to lie to my friends each day, telling them that my father isn't part of all of this.
 Telling them my father loves this nation, whereas I believe this to be untrue.
 It makes me sick seeing you, my father, kiss the hand of Khamenei."